Windows

 Thermal Efficient Frames

 Choose uPVC windows in India; they have low thermal conductivity.
-If you choose aluminium, ensure the frames have non-metallic barriers to reduce energy consumption.
+If you choose aluminium windows, ensure the frames have non-metallic barriers to reduce energy consumption.

 Warm-edge Spacers